 Commercial roofs differ from residential ones in their surface area and weight-lifting capacity.
 They are not only built to provide protection but also serve as an energy-efficient solution.
 Therefore, people should opt for metal and EPDM roofs for durability and strength.

-Here are some things to consider for a commercial roofing system:
+Here are some things to consider for the best commercial roofing systems:

 - Cost: Don’t try to save money while choosing the roofing material because it completes the building.
 If you save a few dollars now, you might have to replace the roof later or install a new one because of poor tile quality.